faazel/Monty-Hall-Problem/README.md

-# A Python Simulator for Monty Hall Problem
+# A Simulator for Monty Hall Problem

 Monty Hall problem is a famous probablity puzzle.
 Here's the problem :